Skip to content

 def find_files(path: str, pattern: str) -> List[Match]

-This method searches file contents for a specified pattern, similar to the grep command.
+Searches for files containing a pattern, similar to the grep command.

 Arguments: